Domain valuation is an integral part of getting the highest return on investment (ROI) for your domain name.

-In this article, you’ll learn everything about domain pricing.
-We’ll cover factors affecting domain pricing, domain pricing strategies, steps for pricing a domain, and some tips for negotiating a domain’s price.
+In this article, you’ll learn everything about domain valuation.
+We’ll cover factors affecting domain valuation, domain valuation strategies, and some tips for negotiating a domain’s price.
 You’ll get all the information you need to price your domains and reap substantial profits.

 - Domain pricing factors include TLD, length, age, relevance, and popularity